 You will have to set your symbol path to a location on your host computer or to some other location on your network.
 When CSRSS is being debugged, network authentication on the target computer will not work properly.

 Note that you may see an "in page io error" message.
 This is another manifestation of a hardware failure.

-In Windows XP and later versions of Windows, when the debugging session ends, the debugger will detach from CSRSS while the CSRSS process is still running.
+When the debugging session ends, the debugger will detach from CSRSS while the CSRSS process is still running.
 This avoids termination of the CSRSS process itself.